mslinn/sbt-ethereum-docs/docs/overview.md

      the same project.
 This is particularly useful when integrating ethereum applications into existing infrastructure.

-All projects based on `sbt-ethereum`, including `eth-command-line`, share a common database on the local machine, so they all have equal access to the Ethereum wallets you creatre and the contract ABIs you define or import.
+All projects based on `sbt-ethereum`, including `eth-command-line`, share a common database on the local machine, so they all have equal access to the Ethereum wallets you create and the contract ABIs you define or import.
 When you deploy your smart contracts using `sbt-ethereum`, their ABIs and other meta-information will be added to the local machine's database, and a permanent local record will exist of all the contracts you work.